 3. Soak Up As Much Water As Possible

 Once the water and electrical systems are secure, begin removing as much standing water as possible.
 The longer it sits, the greater the chances of costly water damage.
 Use a mop or towels to soak up water and soap.
 Wring them out thoroughly before soaking up more water.
 If the dishwasher is still leaking, set up a perimeter of thick towels or blankets to stop the water from spreading further.
 Check cabinets, pantries, and closets for pools of water as well.

 4. Clear Out Your Cabinets

 Water from a dishwasher flood can quickly saturate foods and other items in your cabinets and pantry.
-Inspect items for signs of water and discard items that are wet.
+Inspect them for signs of water and discard items that are wet.
 Wipe down cans and plastic items and store them in a dry area.
 Move pots and pans to the sink for hand washing later.
-Dry other items as necessary and move them to another room.
+Dry other items and move them to another room.
 You should also remove tables or other furniture from the kitchen at this time.

 5. Vacuum Up the Remaining Water